derRiesenOtter/bachelor/docs/thesis/material.typ

 @aspromonte_disprot_2024 and PDB @berman_protein_2000.

-The PPMC-lab data set was chosen because it provides a curated negative data set and to compare models trained on this dataset with models trained on the PSPire dataset.
+The PPMC-lab data set was chosen because it provides a curated negative data set and to test it against the PSPire dataset.

 == CatGranule 2.0 Data set